|

 she'd showed them how to do those.

-The old nun waddled up to the board, wrenched the chalk out of his
+The old nun waddled up to the

 hand and drew some kind of hieroglyphic where the subject was supposed to